FelixEcker/sad/sadhtml/README.md

 | -o  / --out   | file       | Specify the Output file     |
 | -s  / --style | file       | Specify the Stylesheet file |

+The last parameter may be an absolute path to a specific section, the path seperator is a colon (`:`).

 ## Installation
 ```bash
 git clone https://github.com/FelixEcker/sad.git